Kybernus

 bash

-npx kybernus init
+npx kybernus@latest init

 #2.
 Creating Your First Project